 7. Experiment with filters, gifs and similar visual resources.
 Instagram provides many filters and features to enhance your Reels or Instagram story.

-8. Know how and when to delete a caption or comment.
-FYI: You cannot edit or modify a caption, but you can go into your “comments” section on an Instagram post, swipe left-to-right and activate the delete (trash can) button.
+8. Know how and when to delete a comment.
+FYI: You cannot edit or modify another comment, but you can go into your “comments section" on any Instagram post, swipe left-to-right and activate the delete (trash can) button.
 Please check UTC Social Media Guidelines and Policy, when it is appropriate to remove a comment when using a UTC sponsored account.

 In both 2020 and 2021, TikTok surpassed all social media platforms for number of active users and time spent online engaging with posts.
 This makes TikTok the reigning top choice for sharing video content with prospective college and university students.
 To best understand the platform currently, it’s necessary to understand how it became the most-used social media app in the world.
 Formerly known as Musical.ly, the app originated as a platform for its young users to create lip-syncing, dance routines and comedy parodies on videos of 15 seconds or longer.
 The platform was bought, re-branded and transformed in an all-in-one video-centric platform for all types of interests, hobbies, and conversations.
 Coincidentally, COVID-19 pandemic lockdowns around the world drew people in isolation to experiment with creating and sharing short videos on the platform.

 TikTok users gravitate toward uniquely engaging videos or those based on their interests in a way similar to Instagram and YouTube users.
 This presents an opportunity for your organization, group or department to make a perfect first impression with those who are unfamiliar.
 Creativity is top priority for your content.
 Creative ideas, skills or humor expressed in short videos should be shared on this platform.

 How do I use TikTok?